 The short-term nature of a bridging loan makes it quicker and easier to put in place.
 The main thing that the lender will want to see is that you have a tangible and demonstrable exit strategy in place.
 In other words, you need to show them how you are going to be able to repay it.
 But as long as you can provide satisfaction on that point, the loan is usually quick to arrange, taking as little as 7 days.

 Typically lenders will lend up to 75% loan to value, although often they will use a conservative valuation figure.
+A legal charge will be taken over the property being financed.

 What if the exit is unclear?